snowdrop/release-manager/README.md

 ### Start a new Snowdrop release

 Starting a release means executing the following tasks:
-* cloning the template issue
+* Create *Runtime Release ticket* from the template issue (JIRA)
-* creating stakeholder requests
+* Create the stakeholder request tickets (JIRA)
-* linking the stakeholder requests to the master release ticket that just got created
+* Link the stakeholder request tickets to the related *Runtime Release ticket* (JIRA)
-* linking any CVE associated with the release
+* Link any CVE associated with the release (JIRA)
-* initializing the CPaaS repository for the version
+* Initialize the CPaaS repository for the version (GitLab):
   * new branch for the release
   * update the configuration files (`release.yml`, `product.yml`)
   * remove the advisory file

-This process consumes a `release.yml` file associated with the code base that has been updated from an upstream released Spring Boot, which contains all the metadata for this tool to perform the needed operations.
-This is done by running the following command:
+This process consumes a `release.yml` file associated with the code base that contains the release information and structure.
+The information used by this tool and that is provided to other systems, e.g. JIRA, is obtained from the code base that has been previously updated from an upstream released Spring Boot.
+All these tasks are executed by running the following command:

 ```bash
 java -jar target/quarkus-app/quarkus-run.jar \